vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 in the upper-left corner of the survey template form.
 Then, click :guilabel:`Share`.

-In the pop-up window, add the survey recipients in the :guilabel:`Recipients` field (for existing contacts in the Odoo database) or the :guilabel:`Additional emails` field (for contacts that do not want to be listed in the Odoo database).
+In the pop-up window, add the survey recipients in the :guilabel:`Recipients` field (for existing contacts in the Leansoft database) or the :guilabel:`Additional emails` field (for contacts that do not want to be listed in the Leansoft database).
 Finally, click :guilabel:`Send`.

 As answers are received, check them by clicking the :guilabel:`Answers` smart button on the survey template form, or the :guilabel:`See Results` button in the upper left corner.
 To end the survey,